Lehlohonolo Majoro

-Lehlohonolo Majoro (born 19 August 1986 in Ladybrand) is a South African footballer who plays as a forward for Premier Soccer League side AmaZulu and the South African national team.
+Lehlohonolo Majoro (born 19 August 1986 in Ladybrand) is a South African footballer who played as a forward for several Premier Soccer League sides and the South African national team.

 Club career

 Kaizer Chiefs

 He made his unofficial debut in a Vodacom Challenge in a 1–0 win over Tottenham Hotspur.
-He was criticised for beating the defence including Gareth Bale but failed to convert.
 He made his league debut for Chiefs on 18 August 2011 in a 2–1 win over Jomo Cosmos.
 He also scored on debut only after 2 minutes after an accurate pass from Bernard Parker.
 He went on to be the club's top goalscorer with 10 goals.

+He left AmaZulu after the 2022–23 season at the age of 36.

 International career

 He made his debut for South Africa on 14 May 2011 versus Tanzania in an international friendly.